 Front office refers to people (recruiters) who work with clients and directly generate revenue for their business.
 Recruiting is mainly a front-office task because you work directly with your clients to go through the full cycle recruiting process.
 Your actions directly lead to your ability to generate revenue for yourself or your recruiting firm.

 Function of front office

 Your front-office duties are the things you do each day for recruiting.
+These duties are most clearly tied to revenue generation, meaning these are the things you need to do in order to generate income.
+Therefore recruiters should spend the majority, if not all, of their time on these things.
 Here’s a short list of some of your front-office recruiting responsibilities: